 Praia da Rocha is one of the largest and most popular beach resort towns on the Algarve.
-Named after the very long and very beautiful beach that this town is centered on, Praia da Rocha is a lively town with plenty of bars, restaurants, and cafés.
+Named after the very long and very beautiful beach that this town is centred on, Praia da Rocha is a lively town with plenty of bars, restaurants, and cafés.

 Most of the town is centered along the boardwalk or “Strip,” which, along with its many bars and restaurants, has some fantastic views of Praia da Rocha beach, the nearby Praia da Rocha lighthouse, and across the river to Ferragudo.

-Praia da Rocha or Albufeira?
+Photos of Praia da Rocha